This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

 Klim Drakar Pants

-The pants use stretch material everywhere that you need extra flexibility, including the waist, knees, back of the legs, and crotch.
-This helps offset a lot of the stiffness from the Cordura material.
+I also appreciated the stretch material in areas like the waist, knees, back of the legs, and crotch.
+It offset the stiffness from the Cordura material and allowed me the flexibility I needed.

-Thanks to an adjustable waist with dual VELCRO® closures and fastener cinch straps, the Dakar offers a secure and comfortable fit.
-The silicone waistband helps keep the pants in place, and your jersey pulled down securely.
+The adjustable waist with dual VELCRO® closures and fastener cinch straps provided a secure and comfortable fit, and the silicone waistband helped keep everything in place.

 Pros